24 Sep Is There An Ultimate Weight Loss Diet?

 The Paleo diet is based largely on whole, natural, nutrient-dense foods.
 It’s not as restrictive as the keto diet and it does allow carbohydrates and sugars of some kinds.
 The paleo diet is one of the few dietary approaches that places emphasis on the importance of how food is produced.
 For example, it highlights the big difference between the wild meat our ancestors ate, compared with the factory farmed animals we eat today.
 This is a very important consideration and one to bear in mind regardless of what dietary approach you choose.

 It’s quite possible to follow a Paleo diet and not lose weight.
 While sticking to unprocessed, whole foods will almost definitely have a positive impact on your health and wellbeing, if you do not structure your meals around proteins, healthy fats and plenty of vegetables while limiting your intake of sugar to some extent, keeping your weight down may still prove challenging.
-Working with a nutritionist on meal plans and dietary habits will help, however.
+At our clinic, we sometimes recommend an autoimmune paleo (AIP) diet to clients who are struggling with autoimmune conditions.
+Working with a nutritionist to tailor a paleo diet to your individual needs, goals and lifestyle is advisable.

 THE MEDITERRANEAN DIET